President and Chief Executive Officer

 Cory Reeves joined the Gordon Hospital family in 2008 as chief financial officer (CFO).
 A graduate of Southern Adventist University, Reeves holds a bachelor’s degree in accounting.
 He completed his Master of Business Administration with honors at Webster University in 2006.
 Prior to joining Gordon Hospital, Reeves was director of accounting at Florida Hospital System, where he has worked in several financial capacities.
 Reeves’ background also includes a year of missionary work in Micronesia where he worked as teacher and vice-principal at a Seventh-Day Adventist school.

 In his spare time, Reeves enjoys bible study, biking, hiking, the outdoors, gardening, cooking, and spending time with friends and family.
 He and his wife Amanda have two sons, Noah and Jacob, and they reside in Calhoun.

 Karen Steely was named chief operating officer (COO) of Gordon Hospital and Murray Medical Center in late 2018.
 Steely has worked at Gordon Hospital for 20 years, most recently serving as administrator of Murray Medical Center and vice president of Gordon Hospital.
 Among her other responsibilities, Steely manages the EMS teams at both locations as well as the $25 million capital expansion project that broke ground in October 2018 at Gordon Hospital.
 She has also served as director of inpatient services with oversight of intensive care unit (ICU), progressive care unit (PCU), medical-surgical, cardiopulmonary services, and wound care.

 A Dove Leadership Award and Heart of Nursing Award recipient, Steely holds a Master of Science in Health Systems Leadership from the University of West Georgia.

-Steely and her husband of 19 years Lynn reside in Gordon County and have two children, Bree, age 14, and Jake, age 13.
+Steely and her husband Lynn reside in Gordon County and have two children, Bree and Jake.